cldf/cldf/core.md

 In particular, to make tooling simpler, we restrict the metadata specification as follows:
 - Metadata files must specify a `tables` property on top-level, i.e. must describe a [`TableGroup`](http://w3c.github.io/csvw/metadata/#table-groups).
 While this adds a bit of verbosity to the metadata description, it makes it possible to describe mutiple tables in one metadata file.
-- The common property `dc:format` of the `TableGroup` is used to indicate the minimal required CLDF version, e.g. `"dc:format": "cldf:v1.0"`
-- The common property `dc:type` of the `TableGroup` is used to indicate the CLDF module, e.g. `"dc:type": "http://cldf.clld.org/terms.rdf#Wordlist"`
+- The common property `dc:conformsTo` of the `TableGroup` is used to indicate the CLDF module, e.g. `"dc:conformsTo": "http://cldf.clld.org/v1.0/terms.rdf#Wordlist"`
-- The common property `dc:type` of a `Table` is used to associate tables with a particular role in a CLDF module using appropriate classes from the [CLDF Ontology](http://cldf.clld.org/terms.rdf).
+- The common property `dc:conformsTo` of a `Table` is used to associate tables with a particular role in a CLDF module using appropriate classes from the [CLDF Ontology](http://cldf.clld.org/v1.0/terms.rdf).
 - If each row in the data file corresponds to a resource on the web, the `tableSchema` property should provide an `aboutUrl` property.
 - If individual cells in a row correspond to resources on the web, the corresponding column specification should provide a `valueUrl` property.